Skip to main content

 }

-This disables optimization in development while keeping the console available for inspection.
-Production uses the base appsettings.json with full optimization enabled.
+This disables optimization in development while leaving the rest of the pipeline intact.
+Production uses the base appsettings.json.

 Environment variables

-All options can be set via environment variables using the standard ASP.NET Core double-underscore convention:
+All options can be set via environment variables using the standard ASP.NET Core double-underscore convention.
+Nested keys use __ as the separator:

-Optimized resources are stored in a memory-mapped cache on disk.
-By default, the cache is created in a pagespeed-cache directory relative to the working directory.
-In containers or production deployments, set an explicit path on a persistent volume:
+Optimized resources are stored in a single memory-mapped Cyclone volume file defined by Cache.VolumePath.
+By default the volume lives at /var/cache/pagespeed/volume.dat and is sized to 1 GiB.
+In containers or production deployments, point it at a persistent volume:

 {